-Bobbie Phillips on ''The Cape'' -- The actress talks about her recent television work
+Bobbie Phillips on ''The Cape''

 Even TV stars need to be careful what they wish for.
 Last season, Bobbie Phillips gave her agents a shortlist of shows she’d like to do.
 At the top of her list: The X-Files.
 Within two weeks, she’d landed the role of Dr. Bambi Berenbaum, the buxom insect expert who caught Mulder’s eye.
 There was only one small problem. ”I really wanted to do a scary part,” Phillips recalls. ”And they were like, ‘This is our comedy episode.’
 I was like, ‘I don’t want to do the comedy episode!
 Make me an alien!’ ”

 Now her wish is coming true.
 Almost.
 Phillips gets to play a space creature of sorts — actually, an astronaut trainee — in the syndicated drama The Cape.
 Even better, the show shoots in Cape Canaveral, Fla., near where her 9-year-old son, Mark, lives with his father (from whom Phillips, 28, is divorced).
 But The Cape hasn’t been a bump-free ride. ”At first, they were like, ‘We don’t want to do Melrose Space or Spacewatch,”’ she says.
 So when she found herself spending more time in a bathing suit than in a space suit, Phillips balked. ”I said, ‘I’ll play volleyball on the beach, but let me do more astronaut stuff, too.’ ” A compromise was reached. ”Last episode, I played volleyball, but I wore a one-piece with a wrap,” Phillips reports proudly.